OBA Lifetime Membership Awards

 Dan and Anne Heyerly were awarded life memberships for all of their hard work over the years for OBA.

-Harry Nehls was given a Lifetime Service Award for many years of service to the organization, including doing field notes, classes, weekly Rare Bird Alerts, and being the Oregon Bird Records Committee secretary for decades.
+Harry Nehls contributed many years of service to the OBA and Oregon birders, including doing field notes, classes, weekly Rare Bird Alerts, and being the Oregon Bird Records Committee secretary for decades.

 Calliope Crossing Update: Learn about the changes that were made to the vegetation and trees at this popular birding site north of Sisters, in this article from ECAS.

 OBA 2019 Volunteer of the Year

 Ken Chamberlain was awarded Volunteer of the Year at the 2019 OBA Annual Meeting, for his work in organizing and leading birding field trips throughout Oregon.

 Connect more with the awesome birders across Oregon!
 We are curating an Instagram account – @oregonbirding – that is not just great photos of the beautiful birds in our state, but also photos that tell stories- stories about conservation, citizen science projects, rare birds, good birding with friends, interesting bird behavior… you get the point.

 Please share your photos by emailing them to email@example.com, or tagging us @oregonbirding in your Instagram post.

 We will happily credit the photo if you provide us with an instagram handle, or with just your name, or even anonymously if you prefer, but we want to be able to post the *date & location *of the photograph.